espressif/esp-matter/examples/light_switch/README.md

 ### 2.1 Bind light to switch

 Using the chip-tool, commission 2 devices, the switch and a light.
+If you are having trouble, try commissioning them one at a time (by powering off the other device) as the default discriminator and passcode are same for both of them.
 Then use the below commands to bind the light to the switch.

 For the commands below: